Steps

-In this tutorial, we'll build a simple snippet that displays a sign-up button in a message:
+In this tutorial, you'll build a simple snippet that displays a sign-up button in a message:

 TIP